-The ability to bring about a positive outcome to a specific coaching hallenge.
-It is a four-step process whereby the coach must (1) nalyze the conditions that exist in a given coaching situation; (2) dentify appropriate coaching responses or courses of action; (3) hoose an effective response; and (4) turn decisions into action.
-The systematic maintenance, improvement, and broadening of nowledge and skills, and the development of personal qualities ecessary for the execution of professional duties throughout vorking life. he measurement of implementation results against identified rogram quality standards.
-Oocuments provided to coaches during training that provide expert information in a specific subject or theme. a coaching situation that has the following characteristics: (1) the esired outcome, tasks, and performance factors are well-defined; (2) the coach bears little responsibility; (3) the consequence of error is limited; (4) the tasks at hand focus on the short term; (5) the oach is expected to use generally accepted coaching practices and procedures. he capability of producing consistent performance and behaviour which can be improved with training and/or practice. modification that increases applicability and relevance to a pecific sport or to an individual within a specific sport.
-The absolute level to which a given coaching outcome must be emonstrated.
+Problem Solving as a Competency The ability to bring about a positive outcome to a specific coaching challenge.
+It is a four-step process whereby the coach must (1) analyze the conditions that exist in a given coaching situation; (2) identify appropriate coaching responses or courses of action; (3) choose an effective response; and (4) turn decisions into action.
+Professional Development The systematic maintenance, improvement, and broadening of knowledge and skills, and the development of personal qualities necessary for the execution of professional duties throughout working life.
+Quality Control The measurement of implementation results against identified program quality standards.
+Reference Material Documents provided to coaches during training that provide expert information in a specific subject or theme.
+Simple Coaching Situation A coaching situation that has the following characteristics: (1) the desired outcome, tasks, and performance factors are well-defined; (2) the coach bears little responsibility; (3) the consequence of error is limited; (4) the tasks at hand focus on the short term; (5) the coach is expected to use generally accepted coaching practices and procedures.
+Skill The capability of producing consistent performance and behaviour which can be improved with training and/or practice.
+Sportified A modification that increases applicability and relevance to a specific sport or to an individual within a specific sport.
+Standard (of certification) The absolute level to which a given coaching outcome must be demonstrated.
 The standard is determined by the intrinsic demands of the outcome(s) identified, and the nature of the criteria used in the evaluation process.
-The designation provided to a coach on the NCCP Database that elineates coaches who: have participated in NCCP training or valuation but are between the ages of 14 and 15 (NCCP Under 6); or have begun the training process (In Training); who have ompleted the training process (NCCP Trained); and/or who have ompleted the evaluation process (NCCP Certified). group of athletes with similar performance objectives and equirements within a continuum of ability levels, placed together. the condition of a sport's NCCP working together to form a united whole with the national standards and all Provincial and Territorial rganizations.
-Discrete actions related to a coaching function (see this term). document or framework that meets minimum standards and was eveloped by the CAC for use and "sportification" by sports to reate economies of scale for all NCCP partners. n instrument that can be used by sports to facilitate an aspect of oach training or evaluation. he process whereby general and specific skills and abilities are hrdh 1 r e v 1 r 0 r x e 2 s 0 r 1 v x f 1 e f 1 1 e x e 0 0 x e 2 x r 0 x e r x 0
+Status Indicator The designation provided to a coach on the NCCP Database that delineates coaches who: have participated in NCCP training or evaluation but are between the ages of 14 and 15 (NCCP Under 16); or have begun the training process (In Training); who have completed the training process (NCCP Trained); and/or who have completed the evaluation process (NCCP Certified).
+Stream A group of athletes with similar performance objectives and requirements within a continuum of ability levels, placed together.
+System Cohesion The condition of a sport's NCCP working together to form a united whole with the national standards and all Provincial and Territorial organizations.
+Task (Coaching) Discrete actions related to a coaching function (see this term).
+Template A document or framework that meets minimum standards and was developed by the CAC for use and "sportification" by sports to create economies of scale for all NCCP partners. ΤοοΙ An instrument that can be used by sports to facilitate an aspect of coach training or evaluation.
+Training The process whereby general and specific skills and abilities are acquired and/or refined, in order to support the achievement of selected outcomes.